Things We Didn't Think Could Happen in America - 3.22

 Hey, I have a quick question for you.

-What why can't Trump fire um Rosenstein?
+Why can't Trump fire Rosenstein?

-Well, uh, he can, but I think if he does politically, it would be a very bad idea.
+Well, he can, but I think if he does politically, it would be a very bad idea.

 I think Rosenstein is conflicted.